 (350-450 miles)

-To read more about these modifications, head over to the Modifications article on our blog.
+To read more about these modifications, head over to the Modifications article on my blog.

 Whilst the majority of Skyrangers are fitted with carbureted engines, we intend to fit the Rotax 912is – a fuel injected engine – to improve reliability and fuel burn.